 - Question 2: List your monthly gross income, then list the monthly deductions for taxes and any other deductions such as health insurance, life insurance, and retirement plans.
 Do not list the garnishment as a deduction.
 Deduct section a from b to come up with your total net monthly income.
 In Question 2d add any additional income you receive such as child support, disability benefits, retirement income, etc. List your total monthly income by adding c and d together and listing it on e.

 - Question 3: List the assets your spouse, your dependents and you own.
 List the total cash you have.
 In 3b list the type of account and with which bank you have the account.
 List the amounts you currently have in each account.
 In 3c list your vehicle equity.
 If your car is paid off or has equity list the make and model and the equity in the car.
-If the car is upside down then the car has no equity and should not be listed as having equity.
+If the car is upside down, then the car has no equity and should not be listed as having equity.
 In 3d list the equity in your home.
-If the home is upside down because the mortgage is higher then what it is worth, then the house has no equity.
-In 3e list any other property you own, and give a realistic value of equity.
-For example if you have used furniture, you should value it based on what it would be worth now and not what you bought it for.
+If the home is upside down because the mortgage is higher than what it is worth, then the house has no equity.
+In 3e list any other property you own and give a realistic value of equity.
+For example, if you have used furniture, you should value it based on what it would be worth now and not what you bought it for.

 - Question 4: List your total monthly expenses for each of the items and list any additional expenses that are necessary for your support in 4m.
 List your total monthly expenses in 4n.
-If you are stating that you need all of your income to provide for your basic necessities then the total expenses should be the same or higher than your monthly income.
+If you are stating that you need all of your income to provide for your basic necessities, then the total expenses should be the same or higher than your monthly income.

-- Question 5: List all creditors which you are making monthly payments that are necesary for your support such as vehicle payments, furniture, etc. List the name of the creditor, what it is for, the amount of the monthly payment, balance owed and who owes it.
+- Question 5: List all creditors which you are making monthly payments that are necessary for your support such as vehicle payments, furniture, etc. List the name of the creditor, what it is for, the amount of the monthly payment, balance owed and who owes it.